-&lt;sup>11See the Web Appendix at www.haraldhau.com for a solution to the alternative model setup.
+11 See the Online Appendix at www.haraldhau.com for a solution to the alternative model setup.

-$^{12}$ It can be shown that stock-specific liquidity differences do not alter the return effect of the premium change, which is still proportional to $\Sigma u$ .
-Intuitively, arbitrageurs modifiy their speculative demand so as to equalize the price impact of their demand across stocks with different liquidity.
+12 It can be shown that stock-specific liquidity differences do not alter the return effect of the premium change, which is still proportional to Σu .
+Intuitively, arbitrageurs modify their speculative demand so as to equalize the price impact of their demand across stocks with different liquidity.
 However, the arbitrage risk factor differs across stocks of different liquidity because lower speculative positions for low-liquidity stocks require also smaller hedge positions.
-The arbitrage risk effect on returns is proportional to $\Gamma\Sigma\Sigma u$ .
+The arbitrage risk effect on returns is proportional to $\Gamma \Sigma \Sigma u$.